 The Third Thirty

-The Third Thirty is a community oral history project that invites South Sound elders to reflect and share wisdom from a moment in their lives.
-The project began in 2018 as a community-based learning experience offered in partnership with Senior Services of South Sound Lifelong Learning Program.
-Participants learned the art and practice of oral history, built their listening and interviewing skills, and considered the ethical issues of gathering and sharing other peoples’ stories.
-They invited someone they admired to participate in an interview and then we shared edited versions of those interviewed at public readings at the end of the course.
-The Third Thirty has since evolved into a dynamic community-driven storytelling project that involves many creative collaborators and partners.
+The Third Thirty was a community-based oral history project that invites South Sound elders to reflect and share wisdom from a moment in their lives.
+The project began in 2018 as a community-based learning experience offered in partnership with Senior Services of South Sound Lifelong Learning Program, and planted the seeds for what is now the Community Roots Oral History Initiatieve.
+Third Thirty participants learned the art and practice of oral history, built listening and interviewing skills, and considered the ethical issues of gathering and sharing other's stories.
+They invited someone they admired to participate in an interview and then shared edited versions at public readings at the end of the course.

 InhaleExhale